olulesi/sei-project-1/README.md

 Each div was labelled as a cell as I needed to keep track of all positions in the grid.
 Therefore I created a for loop to generate the accurate numbers of divs needed to create my Tetris grid with every cell being pushed into an array.
 A total of 288 cells for my grid.

-Whilst I was working throughout the project until deployment I would have the text content of each div as its position in order to easily know what index I needed to use for the current position and functionality throughout the project but commented it out when it was ready for presentation.
+Whilst I was working throughout the project until deployment I would have the text content of each div as its position to easily know what index I needed to use for the current position and functionality throughout the project but commented it out when it was ready for presentation.

 ```
 function createGrid() {